bbeek/refactorlegacy/Labs/Day1/Readme.md

 With this we've setup the required inheritance structure and we can move on to the first step of the **Replace Conditional with Polymorphism**:
 1. Create a factory function.
-> Here we can use Factory Method Design Pattern
+    > Here we can use Factory Method Design Pattern.

     Begin by extracting the current creation of a `PerformanceCalculator` into a new method using **Extract Method**.
     Name this function `CreatePerformanceCalculator`.

     Then extend this function with the creation of the sub-types, based on the play type.
 ```c#
         private PerformanceCalculator CreatePerformanceCalculator(Performance performance, Play play)
         {